 We issue variable annuity contracts that offer contract holders a tax-deferred basis for wealth accumulation and rights to receive a future stream of payments.
 The contract holder can choose to invest purchase payments in the separate account or, if available, the general account investment options under the contract.
 For the separate account options, the contract holder can elect among several subaccounts that invest in internally and externally managed investment portfolios.
 Unless the contract holder has elected to pay for guaranteed minimum living or death benefits, as discussed below, the contract holder bears the entire risk and receives all of the net returns resulting from the investment option(s) chosen.
 For the general account options, we credit the contract's account value with the net purchase payment and credit interest to the contract holder at rates declared periodically, subject to a guaranteed minimum crediting rate.
-The account value of most types of general account options is guaranteed and is not exposed to market risk, because the issuing insurance company (rather than the contract holder) directly bears the risk that the value of the underlying general account investments of the insurance companies may
+The account value of most types of general account options is guaranteed and is not exposed to market risk, because the issuing insurance company (rather than the contract holder) directly bears the risk that the value of the underlying general account investments of the insurance companies may decline.

-The majority of the variable annuities we have issued have guaranteed minimum benefits ("GMxB"), which we believe make these products attractive to our customers in periods of economic uncertainty.
-These GMxBs must be elected by the contract holder no later than at the time of issuance of the contract.
+The majority of the variable annuities we issue have guaranteed minimum benefits ("GMxB"), which we believe make these products attractive to our customers in periods of economic uncertainty.
+GMxBs provide the contract holder with protection against the possibility that a downturn in the markets will reduce the certain specified benefits that can be claimed under the contract.
+Variable annuities may have more than one type of GMxB.
 The primary types of GMxBs are those that guarantee death benefits payable upon the death of a contract holder (guaranteed minimum death benefits, "GMDB") and those that guarantee benefits payable while the contract holder or annuitant is alive (guaranteed minimum living benefits, "GMLB").
 There are three primary types of GMLBs: guaranteed minimum income benefits ("GMIB"), guaranteed minimum withdrawal benefits ("GMWB") and guaranteed minimum accumulation benefits ("GMAB").

-The guaranteed benefit received by a contract holder pursuant to the GMxBs is calculated based on the benefit base ("Benefit Base").
+The guaranteed benefit received by a contract holder pursuant to the GMxBs is calculated based on a notional amount known as the benefit base ("Benefit Base").
 The calculation of the Benefit Base varies by benefit type and may differ in value from the contract holder's account value for the following reasons: